unnus/unnus/content/podcast/season-one/healthcare-seo-with-codrin-arsene.md

 Codrin:

 And, yeah, I started the company originally was kind of on the side, I still work for a multinational company back in 2015.
-And within a year, the digital door to partners company was generating enough revenue that myself and two other co founders decided to take it full time.
-And we have now grown to having 54 employees working all over the US and some of them even internationally, we work with some of the biggest companies in the in the healthcare space here in the United States.
+And within a year, Digital Authority Partners company was generating enough revenue that myself and two other co founders decided to take it full time.
+And we have now grown to having 54 employees working all over the US and some of them even internationally, we work with some of the biggest companies in the healthcare space here in the United States.

 Codrin: